Victoria Falls Anti Poaching Unit

 VFAPU invites you to take a tour through our website to see the work we are doing:

-- Learn the history of the unit through our About Us section, and meet The Team
+- Learn the history of the unit through our About Us section, and meet Our Team

-- Commercial Poaching takes a look at high level poaching of ivory, skins, and meat which are sold on a commercial basis, often internationally, to make money
+- Commercial Poaching takes a look at high level poaching of ivory, skins, and meat which are sold on a commercial basis, often internationally.

 - Find out how illegal poaching impacts on the wider ecology of the region under the Environmental Poaching section

-- Subsistence Poaching shows you how local people are poaching animals and trees for food and firewood
+- Subsistence Poaching looks at how local people are poaching animals and trees for food and firewood

-- We also show you how we try to rescue the wildlife we do find that has been injured or is sick due to human interference in our Rescue and Rehabilitation section
+- We also show you how we try to rescue wildlife that has been injured or is sick due to human interference in our Rescue and Rehabilitation section

 - VFAPU works hard to educate the community and find employment for ex-poachers – see our Education section

-- See the large number of local comapnies and organisations which support our work in our Partners section
+- An overview of local companies and organisations which support our work in our Partners section

-- Finally please see how you can help save wildlife and the local habitat in our Donate section.
+- See how you can help save wildlife and the local habitat in our GOFUNDME Donate section.